operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_bundle_validate.md

   $ operator-sdk bundle validate ./bundle --select-optional suite=operatorframework

-To validate a bundle with a superset of requirements for *OperatorHub.io* specifically:
+To validate a bundle with a superset of requirements for operatorhub.io specifically:

-  $ operator-sdk bundle validate ./bundle --select-optional suite=operatorframework,name=operatorhub
+  $ operator-sdk bundle validate ./bundle --select-optional name=operatorhub

 ```